-Summary of Benefits for the Standard Option HMO of UPMC Health Plan - 2020
+Summary of Benefits for the Standard Option of UPMC Health Plan - 2021

 - Do not rely on this chart alone.
-All benefits are provided in full unless indicated and are subject to the definitions, limitations, and exclusions in this brochure.
-You can obtain a copy of our Summary of Benefits and Coverage as required by the Affordable Care Act at www.upmchealthplan.com/FEHB.
-On this page we summarize specific expenses we cover; for more detail, look inside. - If you want to enroll or change your enrollment in this Plan, be sure to put the correct enrollment code from the cover on your enrollment form. - We only cover services provided or arranged by Plan physicians, except in emergencies. - Below, an asterisk (\) means the item is subject to the \$850 Self Only/\$1,700 Self Plus One or Self and Family calendar year deductible.
+This is a summary.
+All benefits are subject to the definitions, limitations, and exclusions in this brochure.
+Before making a final decision, please read this FEHB brochure.
+You can also obtain a copy of our Summary of Benefits and Coverage as required by the Affordable Care Act at www.upmchealthplan.com/FEHB. - If you want to enroll or change your enrollment in this Plan, be sure to put the correct enrollment code from the cover on your enrollment form. - We only cover services provided or arranged by Plan physicians, except in emergencies. - Below, an asterisk () means the item is subject to the \$850 Self Only/\$1,700 Self Plus One or Self and Family calendar year deductible.

 Standard Option Benefits You pay Page

 Medical services provided by physicians:

-Diagnostic and treatment services provided in the office Office visit copay: \$20 primary care; \$50 specialist 31
+Diagnostic and treatment services provided in the office Office visit copay: \$20 primary care; \$50 specialist 29

 Services provided by a hospital:

-Inpatient 20% of the Plan allowance 56
+• Inpatient 20% of the Plan allowance 52

-• Outpatient 20% of the Plan allowance 57
+• Outpatient 20% of the Plan allowance 53

 Emergency benefits:

-• In-area \$150 copay per emergency room visit 60
+• In-area \$150 copay per emergency room visit 56

-• Out-of-area \$150 copay per emergency room visit 60
+• Out-of-area \$150 copay per emergency room visit 56

-Mental health and substance use disorder treatment: \$20 copay per outpatient visit; 20% of Plan allowance for inpatient services 62
+Mental health and substance use disorder treatment: 57

-• Inpatient 20% of Plan allowance
+• Inpatient 20% of the Plan allowance

-Outpatient \$20 copay per outpatient visit
+• Outpatient \$20 copay per outpatient visit

 Prescription drugs:

-Retail pharmacy - up to a 30-day supply (or up to a 90-day supply for three copayments) \$20 generic \$50 preferred brand-name \$100 non-preferred brand-name 66
+• Retail pharmacy - up to a 30-day supply (or up to a \$20 generic 61

+90-day supply for three copayments) \$50 preferred brand-name

+\$100 non-prefered brand-name

-Specialty prescription drugs - up to a 30-day supply 50% of the cost up to a maximum of \$250 66
+• Special prescription drugs - up to a 30-day supply 50% of the cost up to a maximum of \$250 61

-Mail order - up to a 90-day supply \$40 generic \$100 preferred brand-name \$200 non-preferred brand-name Specialty prescription drugs are not covered through mail-order 66
+• Mail-order - up to a 90-day supply \$40 generic 61

+\$100 preferred brand-name

+\$200 non-preferred brand-name

+Specialty prescription drugs are not covered through mail-order

-Dental care: Limited Dental benefits and discounts under a non-FEHB benefit program.
-70
+Dental care: Limited Dental benefits and discounts under a non-FEHB benefit program 64

 Standard Option Benefits You pay Page Vision care: Nothing for routine eye exam.
 Once every 24 months for adults/Once every 12 months for children.
-41 Special features: Health Care Concierge Team Health Incentive Account MyHealth Health and Wellness MyHealth OnLine MyHealth Questionnaire MyHealth Community Health Coaching MyHealth Advice Line UPMC Anywhere Care Health Plan Mobile App Tobacco Cessation Beating the Blues US Assist America Services for Members who have a Hearing Impairment Flexible Benefits Option 71 Protection against catastrophic costs (out-of-pocket maximum): \$6,000 Self Only or \$12,000 Self Plus One or Self and Family per year.
-26
+39 Special features: Health Care Concierge Team Health Incentive Account MyHealth Incentive Account MyHealth Health and Wellness MyHealth OnLine MyHealth Questionnaire MyHealth Community Health Coaching MyHealth Advice Line UPMC Anywhere Care Health Plan Mobile App Tobacco Cessation RXWell Assist America Services for Members who have a Hearing 65 Impairment Flexible Benefits Option Protection against catastrophic costs (out-of-pocket maximum): \$6,000 Self Only or \$12,000 Self Plus One or Self and Family per year.
+24

-Summary of Benefits for the HDHP of UPMC Health Plan - 2020
+Summary of Benefits for the HDHP of UPMC Health Plan - 2021